lhmouse/k3/PROTOCOL.md

 1. A message from a client peer may be delivered as an HTTP GET request, an HTTP HEAD request, a WebSocket text message, or a WebSocket binary message.
-The representation, limitation and requirements about how a message is delivered have no effect on the semantics of the message.
+The representation, limitation and requirements about how a message is delivered have no effect on the semantics of it.
 2. A client peer that sends an HTTP request shall include authentication information within its URI query.
 The URI fragment and HTTP request body have no meaning and should be empty.